cyberbotics/webots-doc/guide/object-road.md

 - `startRoadsLength`: Defines the length of the intersectiong roads.

 - `startRoadsNumberOfLanes`: Defines the number of lanes of the roads(used for the texture mapping).

+- `startRoadsStartLine`: Optionally defines the texture used for the road line at the first way-point for each lane.
+If the string is empty, no road line will be added for the corresponding lane.
+The two textures `textures/road_line_dashed.png` and `textures/road_line_triangle.png` may be used in this field.

 - `startRoadsEndLine`: Optionally defines the texture used for the road line at the last way-point for each lane.
 If the string is empty, no road line will be added for the corresponding lane.